mohdshareef088/FullStack-Blogging-App/README.md

 - **Role -- creation to assign to the service account in Jenkins
 - **Bind -- the role to the service account to perform the deployment to update it or delete it
 - **webapps secret -- for pulling the Docker image from my private registry and to be accessed  and utilized by Kubernetes to make pods of this image
+- **pods -- to get the load balancer url to access the application

 <img width="1656" height="433" alt="image" src="https://github.com/user-attachments/assets/c5f2dc5e-5ab7-40f8-ae12-be647f96b98b" />